 If the sponsor has the central EC approval, it can help as a supporting document.

-Get in touch with your regulatory requirement in Thailand
+Get in touch with your regulatory requirements in Thailand

 Provide preliminary details below to connect with us and discuss your trial details.